Here are the things SARS considers when it decides to accept a late tax objection

 In what follows, we'll provide you with more information on each of these reasons:

 1. Prospect of success on the merits

 This will come in handy if you have good prospects for success on the merits of your case.
-If your objection doesn't clearly state the legal grounds on which your objection relies, SARS may reject your application for filing your tax
+If your objection doesn't clearly state the legal grounds on which your objection relies, SARS may reject your application for filing your tax return late.

 2. The reason for the delay

 Note that you should give the actual reasons for the delay.
 If you don't, SARS won't be in a position to consider your request.
 You must support the reason you put forward with documentation where possible.

 Get every South African tax law explained by our experts

 The Practical Tax Loose Leaf Service offers you:

 All the definitions and legal regulations, useful advice, exceptions to the rules that help you slip through the legislative jungle of taxes.

 Case studies and practical examples that show you what elements you should consider for your taxes to be perfect.